viviancan/weathermap/README.md

 # Weather Map Project

+View this project live [here](https://elegant-carson-be38ac.netlify.app/)

 This is a repository for a solution to the updated weather map project.
 This project utilizes Bootstrap, Mapbox API, and the Open Weather Map API.

 On initial page load, a 5 day forecast is displayed for San Antonio, TX.
 You are able to drag the marker or use the geocoder search box to display an updated weather forecast.
+View additional branches to see different stages of this project.

-### Getting Started
+### Getting Started Locally
 1. Create a Mapbox account
 2. Create an Open Weather Map Account
 3. Create a `keys.js` file in the js directory